Satoshi Kon’s directorial debut, Perfect Blue, is his first.

 Delinquent Juu Juuzawa, a lone wolf who doesn’t see the value in making friends with people, is called Delinquent Juu Juuzawa.

-When Ame Ochibana, a girl by the name of Ame Ochibana claims that they are connected through their past lives, Juu Juuzawa is sceptical and won’t have anything to do.
+When Ame Ochibana, a girl by the name of Ame Ochibana, claims that they are connected through their past lives, Juu Juuzawa is skeptical and won’t have anything to do.

 Stranger still is the fact that Ame Ochibana’s greatest wish is to serve as his servant.

 He thinks Ame is delusional and tries to keep away from her.

 Juu decides to stay close to Ame after a classmate is killed.

 As they begin to work together, Juu’s intelligence and skills begin to be invaluable.